-- Details on the test substance (e.g. composition for all studies, as well as substance identification for study no.8 (i.e. benzene sulphonic acid or phenol sulphonic acid)); - Details on inoculum (concentration and any pre-conditioning treatment); - Information on the test design as specified in the OECD TG 301 and any deviations in the standard test protocols; - clear reporting of the test results (e.g. all raw data in a tabular form).
+- Details on the test substance (e.g. composition); - Details on inoculum (concentration and any pre-conditioning treatment); - Information on the test design as specified in the OECD TG 301 and any deviations in the standard test protocols; - clear reporting of the test results (e.g. all raw data in a tabular form).

-Due to the absence of this critical information, the robust study summaries of studies no 2, 5, and 8 cannot be relied on for an independent assessment of the properties of the registered substance.
-As a consequence, while as explained above studies no 2 and 5 on the analogue substances cannot be used to adapt the information requirement according to Annex XI, Section 1.5., for study no 8 it cannot be established whether the information requirement is met.
+Due to the absence of this critical information, the robust study summaries of studies no 2, 5 and 8 cannot be relied on for an independent assessment of the properties of the registered substance.
+As a consequence, while as explained above studies no 5 and 8 on the analogue substances cannot be used to adapt the information requirement according to Annex XI, Section 1.5., for study no 2 it cannot be established whether the information requirement is met.